plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 Do the "marketing" work day in and day out from day one instead.
 Improve your product, talk to people, listen to the feedback, share your lessons and learnings, answer questions people have, build your audience and your community one person at a time.

-Our marketing is focused on content and the different niche communities.
+Our marketing is focused on content and different niche communities.
 You can read more about how our approach helped us bootstrapped our startup [from $400 to $2,750 MRR in 135 days without paid advertising](https://plausible.io/blog/startup-marketing).

 ## Two possible approaches for your Product Hunt launch

+### Launch as soon as you have a working product

-1. Launch on Product Hunt as soon as you have something to show.
+Launch on Product Hunt as soon as you have something to show.
 This will be the first time you showcase your product to the world.
 You won't have much of an audience to help you spread the word at that stage so you'll need to play the Product Hunt game and hope to get lucky.

 Ali for [Instatus](https://instatus.com/) had a [reasonable strategy](https://twitter.com/alisalahio/status/1293151141816041473) for this approach: